duncte123/weeb.java/README.md

 A java wrapper for [weeb.sh](https://weeb.sh/)

 ## Instalation & documentation
-You can install the wrapper with the following dependency managers The repo can be downloaded from jcenter
+You can install the wrapper with the following dependency managers.

+The repo can be downloaded from jcenter.

 The docs are available [here](https://jitpack.io/com/github/duncte123/weeb.java/master-SNAPSHOT/javadoc/)

 The current latest version is: [ ![version][] ][download]